 7.2 kW AC/.8= 9 kW DC

-Solar panels come in different sizes with the current average size panel being around 300 W DC.
+Solar panels come in various sizes.
 Currently, the wattage of modules that we use ranges from 260-335.
 A larger solar panel size in regards to wattage equals less solar panels needed.
 Continuing on with the same example, we now need to convert the 9 kW solar system size to watts to find out how many solar panels are needed.
 Here is that calculation:

 9 kW x 1,000 (1 kilowatt=1,000 watts)= 9,000 watts (W)